 I am not understanding why normal things that you have done without an issue before have suddenly become a fight.
 My little boy has been doing this for a while now and I think it started at about six months or so.

 I’ve tried a different tact.
 I played with him for a bit.
 I blew raspberries on his belly, arms and legs, plus tickled him under the arms to great giggles of delight.
-Once we had a bit of play time I tried again with the reason I was in his room in the first instances, to change his nappy.
+Once we had a bit of playtime I tried again with the reason I was in his room in the first instance, to change his nappy.
 That did not go well as he thought we were playing and it was all fun and games.
 At least he was happy with the games and tickles.

 Has this happened to you?
 Suddenly you have a baby that fights you with getting in the pram, the car seat and getting his nappy changed?
-The twins did not do this and I for one am finding it difficult as the twins are always at each other lately, and know it feels like everything is such a struggle.
+The twins did not do this and I for one am finding it difficult as the twins are always at each other lately, and now it feels like everything is such a struggle.

 I wondered if this was happening to other mums so I looked online.
 The answer is yes other babies are doing the same thing.
 I really don’t remember the twins doing this and some of the answers say that babies get stiff legs and don’t want to be in the pram, car seat or get their nappy changed.
 This is due to being frustrated, playing or just not wanting to have this happen to them.
 I cannot pick the times that I want to change a nappy, sometimes it just needs to happen.
-I had two prime examples of this today, the baby did back to back skanky poos and that had to be changed immediately!
+I had two prime examples of this today, the baby did back-to-back skanky poos and that had to be changed immediately!
 Although the baby did his planking and turning I soldiered on and managed to get him in a fresh nappy without making a mess.
 Winning so far!

-Let me know if you have a baby that loves to plank when you just want them to sit or do something else?
+Let me know if you have a baby that loves to plank when you just want them to sit or do something else.